Accounting

 Early Acceptance Program

 Early Acceptance Programs are designed for academically superior high-school students.
-Early Acceptance Programs allow high achieving students to be admitted to the Master of Accounting (M.Ac.) program at the same time they are admitted to an undergraduate program.
+Early Acceptance Programs allow high achieving students to be admitted to the Master of Accounting (M.Ac.) program while they are admitted to an undergraduate program.

 Uniform CPA Examination

 Eligibility requirements for sitting for the Uniform CPA examination vary among the states and territories.
 For detailed information about these requirements, please contact the National Association of State Boards of Accountancy (NASBA) at https://nasba.org/stateboards/.
 The state of Alabama, through its Accountancy Laws and the Alabama State Board of Public Accountancy (ASBPA), www.asbpa.alabama.gov/), requires that applicants for the Uniform CPA Examination hold a baccalaureate degree from an accredited institution and possess a total of 120 semester hours of postsecondary education, including at least 24 semester hours of accounting in specified areas at the upper-division or graduate level and 24 semester hours in business-related courses.
-The UAB 120-hour undergraduate accounting program does not provide all of the classes needed for a 150 hour CPA licensure in Alabama.
+The UAB 120-hour undergraduate accounting program does not provide all the classes needed for a 150-hour CPA licensure in Alabama.
+The UAB 120-hour undergraduate accounting program offers all the classes required to sit for the CPA exam in Alabama.

 Other Professional Accounting Certifications

 Other examinations leading to professional certification (CMA, CIA, CFE, CISA, etc.) generally do not require academic course work beyond the baccalaureate degree.
-Students interested in other accounting certifications should contact any member of the accounting faculty for further information.
+Students interested in other accounting certifications should contact any accounting faculty member for further information.

 Master of Accounting